In This Article

 Remains.
 Comes from within.
 Rooted in meaning, purpose, and connection.

 A person may experience pleasure through entertainment, success, possessions, travel, attention, or achievement — yet still feel empty.
+Because the human being was not created merely for stimulation.
+The human being was created for meaning.

 When life becomes filled with activity but disconnected from meaning, emptiness often follows.
 This is one reason people can be surrounded by blessings and still feel unsatisfied.
+The problem is not necessarily the blessing.

 The problem may not be what you lack.
 The problem may be what you expect your blessings to provide.